 - Rough chop onions so that slices are between ⅛ and ¼ inches thick.

 - Heat the butter and olive oil in a saucepan on medium heat.
-Once the butter has melted add onions and sweat them until they become translucent.
+Once the butter has melted, add the onions and sweat them until they become translucent.

-- Reduce heat to low and continue to cook onions, stirring every 5-10 minutes to prevent them from sticking.
-Deglaze pan with water or stock when fond starts to form on the pan.
+- Reduce the heat to low and continue to cook the onions, stirring every 5-10 minutes to prevent them from sticking.
+Deglaze the pan with water or stock when the fond starts to form.

-- As onions continue to caramelize, continue stirring every 5-10 minutes and deglazing the saucepan as fond forms.
+- As onions continue to caramelize, stir every 5-10 minutes and deglaze the saucepan as fond forms.

 - Continue cooking until onions have reached a deep blonde color.